sparisi/tensorl/README.md

 You can also save/load the learned model and visualize the graph.
 For more info, check `demo.py`.
 The demo also shows how to use the LQR environment and how to plot value functions.

 Finally, use any of the `run` scripts in the root folder to run several trials of the same algorithm in parallel (see the scripts for instructions).
+With data generated from the runs, you can plot the average results with 95% confidence interval using `shaded_plot.py`.

 > Note that all scripts use [flexible memory](https://github.com/tensorflow/tensorflow/issues/1578), i.e.,